RalucaNicola/JSAPI_demos/cities-globe/README.md

 // don't forget to add it to the webscene webscene.addMany([countryBoundaries, populationLayer]);
 ```
-To style the layer I still use a SimpleRenderer (all my points will look the same), but I'm going to 3D-ify it a little by [lifting the points up vertically](https://developers.arcgis.com/javascript/latest/api-reference/esri-symbols-PointSymbol3D.html#verticalOffset) and connecting them to the original location using [callouts](https://developers.arcgis.com/javascript/latest/api-reference/esri-symbols-callouts-LineCallout3D.html).
+To style the layer we still use a SimpleRenderer (all my points will look the same), but we're going to 3D-ify it a little by [lifting the points up vertically](https://developers.arcgis.com/javascript/latest/api-reference/esri-symbols-PointSymbol3D.html#verticalOffset) and connecting them to the original location using [callouts](https://developers.arcgis.com/javascript/latest/api-reference/esri-symbols-callouts-LineCallout3D.html).

 The code looks like this:
 ```js